aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/managing-textbox/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/_index.md

 ---
-title: Create TextBox in which each line is having different Horizontal Alignment with Golang via C++
+title: Create a TextBox in which each line has a different Horizontal Alignment with Golang via C++
 linktitle: Create TextBox with Different Horizontal Alignment
 type: docs
 weight: 310